Dre Campbell Farm

 Once mature, the larvae drop to the ground to pupate in the soil.
 By tilling the soil, you expose the pupa to birds.

-Moreover, placing a feeder by the affected plants will draw the birds initially.
-The birds will then keep coming back once they have something to feed on.
-As a result, they will notice any pupae on the ground.
+Placing a feeder by the affected plants can also attract birds.
+The birds will then keep coming back once they have something to feed on, where they will also notice any sawfly pupae on the ground.

 3. Organic Soap Spray